Disney World Park Pass Reservations

 Review your park selection and your party to make sure all the details are correct.

 Check the box to agree to the terms and conditions, including the COVID-19 liability waiver.
-This waiver must be completed by a member of the travel party and not by a travel agent.

 Step 8: Viewing your Park Passes